Data Binding in Blazor DateTimePicker Component

 One-way binding

-You can bind the value to the DateTimePicker component directly for Value property as mentioned in the following code example.
-In one-way binding, you need to pass property or variable name along with @ (For Ex: “@DateValue”).
+Bind a value to the DateTimePicker component using the Value property as shown in the following example.
+In one-way binding, pass the property or variable name prefixed with @ (for example, @DateValue).
+Changes to the source update the UI, but user edits do not update the source automatically.

 @using Syncfusion.Blazor.Calendars